A9B2C8D4/egel/README.md

 The plots will be saved to the `content/plots` folder.
 Each plot provides its Class Expression, fidelity, accuracy and F1-measure directly on the PDF.

 The results for the hetero-bashapes dataset are be stored in the folders `BA2hop` and `BA4hop` for the results of a GNN trained with 2 layers and 4 layers, respectively.
+For all graphs, a pdf with the ending "_wo_text" exists, this is the corresponding graph without text.